IjzerenHein/react-native-shared-element/README.md

 entirely native without requiring any passes over the JavaScript bridge.
 It works by taking in a start- and end node, which are obtained using the `<SharedElement>` component.

-Whenever a transition between screens occurs (e.g. performed by a router/navigator), a view in front of the app should be rendered to host the shared element transitions.
+Whenever a transition between screens occurs (e.g. performed by a router/navigator), a view in front of the app should be rendered to host the shared element transition.
 The `position` prop is used to interpolate between the start- and end nodes, `0` meaning "Show the start node" and `1` meaning "Show the end node".

 Whenever the `<SharedElementTransition>` component is rendered, it performs the following tasks:
-- Measure the size of the provided nodes
+- Measure the size and position of the provided nodes
-- Obtain the visual content of the sources (e.g. an image or a snapshot)
+- Obtain the visual content of the nodes (e.g. an image or a view snapshot)
 - Obtain the styles of nodes
-- Render a visual copy of first source at its current position
+- Render a visual copiy of the start node at its current position
 - Hide the nodes whenever the visual copies are on the screen
 - Monitor the `position` prop and render the shared element transition accordingly
-- Upon unmount, re-show the original elements
+- Upon unmount, unhide the original elements

 You typically do not use this component directly, but instead use a Router or Transition-engine which provides a higher-level API.
+See [`./Example/components/Router.js`](./Example/components/Router.js) for an example implementation of a simple stack router using shared element transitions.

-## Documentation
+## API Documentation

 ### SharedElement